-As she floated downstream between two kingdoms, she passed another king who stopped the ship to seize its cargo.
+As she floated downstream between two kingdoms, the banished queen passed another king who seized her ship to take its cargo.
 Seeing the deformed woman, he wondered if she was a goblin.
 But when she told her story, he helped her disembark and the moment he took her hand he was inflamed with passion and made her his chief queen.

-Eventually the Bodhisatta wanted his wife back and led his army to get her, telling the other king to surrender her or go to war.
+Eventually the Bodhisatta wanted his chief queen back and led his army to get her, telling the other king to surrender her or go to war.
 Advisors for both kings got the point across that nobody should die for the sake of a woman and convinced the kings to share her, seven days in one kingdom and then seven in the other.
-They each built cities on opposite shores of the river, and when she crossed between them each week in a boat she had sex mid-stream with the boatman, a lame, bald old man.
+They each built cities on opposite shores of the river, and when she crossed between them each week she had sex mid-stream with the boatman, a lame, bald old man.

-- Once when the Bodhisatta was a king his beloved queen consort took a palace servant as a lover.
-After the Bodhisatta fell asleep she’d climb out the window to meet him, then when she returned to their room she’d wash up and go back to bed.
+- Once when the Bodhisatta was a king, his beloved queen consort took a palace servant as a lover.
+After the Bodhisatta fell asleep, she would climb out the window to meet him; then when she returned to their room she’d wash up and go back to bed.
 One night the Bodhisatta noticed her body was cold under the covers and he got suspicious.
-So the next night he pretended to fall asleep, followed her when she left, and saw her getting intimate with the servant.
+The next night he pretended to fall asleep, followed her when she left, and saw her getting intimate with the servant.

 His past-life stories complete, the Bodhisatta spoke more about womenkind’s wickedness.
 They are as vicious as a black snake, he said, and as ravenous as fire.
 They are fickle, ungrateful, and treacherous creatures who care not for duty’s call and are numb to affection.
-They ignore what’s right, only obeying their heart’s desires.
-They are unreliable with a mind like a shifty monkey and always leave you behind in times of trouble.
+They ignore what is right, obeying only their heart’s desires.
+They are unreliable with minds like shifty monkeys and always leave you behind in times of trouble.
 You have as much chance of catching the wind in a net as getting a woman to obey you.
 His tirade complete, there was applause and shouts of “Bravo, well said!”

 The vulture king called out from the audience that he too had first-hand experience with women’s faults.
 Women are vile wretches, he said, and cannot be trusted.
 Their shame knows no bounds and they make no distinction between true and false.
 Unrestrained in lust, they court men without regard to love and hate.
 Like parasites infesting a tree and cows eating only the choicest plants, women seek riches.

 When the vulture king had finished his speech, a renown ascetic added that women’s ways are as perplexing as fish in the sea, annoying as thorns, and as dangerous as blazing fires.
-And even the holiest men fail when tempted by their seduction.
+Even the holiest men fail when tempted by their seduction.

 Finally, the Bodhisatta spoke again with a few further words about the dangers of women.
 It’s safer to talk to a goblin or a snake than a woman, he said, because men can be defeated by women’s charm.
 With just a smile, women can secure men’s wealth, but even after they are bedecked with gold and jewels they still sin against their husbands.
-Men who are famous and revered lose their respect when they fall under the sway of a woman and can end up on a dreadful path.
-To get to heaven men must overcome their libido and not fall under the sway of women.
+Men who are famous and revered lose their respect when they fall under the sway of women and can end up on a dreadful path.
+To get to heaven, men must overcome their libido and not fall under the spell of women.

 After giving another round of applause, the various gods and creatures returned to their abodes.
-The speckled-cuckoo king and all the others took the Bodhisatta’s advice about women to heart and received great merit for doing so.
+Punnamukha and all the others took the Bodhisatta’s advice about women to heart and received great merit for doing so.

 In the Lifetime of the Buddha

-The Buddha went to quell the feud, and when they saw him every man threw down his weapon to listen to him speak.
-The Buddha said life was more valuable than water and then told five stories from his past lives to convince the men to settle their dispute peacefully.
+The Buddha went to quell the feud, and when they saw him, every man threw down his weapon to listen to him speak.
+The Buddha said life was more valuable than water and then told five stories from his past lives to convince them to settle their dispute peacefully.

 - To explain the futility of fighting, the Buddha told the Phandana Jataka (#475), in which he was a tree fairy.
 A branch fell off his tree onto a lion.
-Angry from the pain, the lion told a carpenter to cut down the Bodhisatta’s tree for making wheels.
-To get revenge, the Bodhisatta told the carpenter to use the lion’s skin to strengthen the wheel, so the lion died.
+Angry from the pain, the lion told a carpenter to cut down the Bodhisatta’s tree to make wheels.
+To get revenge, the Bodhisatta told the carpenter to use the lion’s skin to strengthen the wheels, so the lion died.

 - To condemn blindly following others, the Buddha told the Daddabha Jataka (#322), in which he was a lion.
-A hare heard a bael fruit fall out of a tree with a loud thud and feared the earth was coming to an end, so he took off running as fast as he could.
+A hare heard a loud thud and feared the earth was coming to an end, so he took off running as fast as he could.
 Tens of thousands of other animals heard his warning and joined in the exodus, all without ever looking back.
 The Bodhisatta knew the earth was not breaking apart and stopped the stampede with his roar.
 He asked if anyone had actually seen the earth breaking apart, and no one had.
-So he and the hare went back to the place he heard the sound to investigate and saw the fruit lying on the intact ground.
+So he and the hare went back to the place he heard the sound to investigate and saw a bael fruit that had fallen out of a tree lying on the intact ground.

 The Buddha finished his discussion with a lesson on self-control and non-attachment, and everyone renounced war, feeling grateful to the Buddha for saving their lives.
 As an act of atonement, each of the clans sent two hundred fifty princes to become disciples.
 They collected morning alms together in both of the clans’ cities and were given great honor.
-But these men had ordained out of respect for the Buddha, not due to a desire for spiritual growth, and over time they became discontent; and the feelings worsened when they received messages from their former wives.
+But these men had ordained out of respect for the Buddha, not a desire for spiritual growth, and over time they became discontent.
+The feelings worsened when they received messages from their former wives.

-To help them overcome their dissatisfaction, the Buddha flew them to the beautiful valley in the Himalayas where he had been the cuckoo and preached about the wickedness of women through this past-life story.
-The trip and the story erased their longing for their wives.
-Fully understanding that women create problems and should be avoided, they all attained arahantship and were able to fly home with their own supernatural powers.
+To help them overcome their dissatisfaction, the Buddha flew them to the beautiful valley in the Himalayas where he had been the cuckoo, and there he preached about the wickedness of women by telling this past-life story.
+The trip and the story erased their longings for their wives.
+Fully understanding that women create problems and should be avoided, they all attained arahantship and were able to fly home under their own supernatural powers.

-The speckled-cuckoo king was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
-The vulture king and ascetic were Ananda and Sariputta, two of the Buddha’s top disciples.
+Punnamukha was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
+The vulture king and the renown ascetic were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.